gastonstat/relic-stat159/lectures/02-typical-work-style.md

 ### Summary

-- Limitations of WYSIWYG tools
+- Understand limitations of WYSIWYG tools
 - Advantages of using WYSIWYM tools
 - Learn how to use a text editor (vim, emacs, nano, etc)
 - Let the computer do the tedious, laborious, repetitive work